Wood Green Salvation Army

 Therefore, we can:

-- Provide you with a selection of toiletries (up to 4 times a year)
+- Provide you with a selection of toiletries (once a month)

 - Make an appointment with our Employment Plus Advice Service who can help with advice on benefits, money management, and employment and training.